Uttrakhand CM Pushkar Dhami visits Joshimath to assess situation | Politics

 - India

 Uttrakhand Chief Minister Pushkar Singh Dhami visited sinking Joshimath on Saturday to assess the situation on the ground.
 He met the affected people and assured them of all help, officials said.
-The CM also met the team of officials and experts who have been monitoring the situation in the town since Thursday and took their feedback on the evacuation exercise, they said.
+The CM also met the team of officials and experts who have been camping in the town since Thursday and took their feedback on the evacuation exercise, they said.
+He walked through the narrow streets in the affected areas and also went inside houses in which huge cracks have appeared on the walls and ceilings. ''Evacuating affected families in the danger zone to safe locations is the government's priority for now,'' Dhami told reporters.

+''We are also working on a long term rehabilitation strategy,'' he said.

+After visiting the affected areas in the Himalayan town, Dhami said that suitable places for relocation of residents near Pipalkoti and Gauchar are also being identified.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)